thomasdk/landing_KTD/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Dr. Thomas Krause is a postdoctoral researcher at the Institute for Social Sciences at the University of Stuttgart.
+Dr. Thomas Krause is a postdoctoral researcher at the Institute for Social Sciences at the University of Stuttgart and the Gambling Research Center at the University of Hohenheim.
 His core research areas include methods of empirical social research, statistical learning and modeling, longitudinal analysis methods, and prejudice research.